manuelbieh/react-book/ecosystem/state-management.md

 # State Management

-The more an application grows in the size, the more its complexity and data grows.
+The more an application grows in size, the more its complexity and data grows.
 Managing **application state** becomes increasingly difficult and cumbersome to do.
 When do I pass props to which component and how?
 How do the props influence the state of my components and what happens if I change the state of a component?

 React has introduced great tooling in the last few years to deal with this increase of complexity in application state.
 The **Context API** as well as the **useReducer** **hook** have been great additions to the React developer's toolbox and allow us to work more comfortably with complex data.
 However, in some cases it is still very difficult to keep track of all the different pieces of data and how they transform.
 To deal with this type of problem, external tools for **global state management** can be a great choice.
 The React ecosystem has seen a number of players enter this space giving us lots of libraries to choose from.